'Orange Is The New Black' Season 5 Held For Ransom - Will Netflix Cave To Blackmail?

-Orange is the New Black is still some weeks away from the season 5 premiere, but one hacker has had enough of waiting and claims to have stolen the entire season from Netflix’s servers.
-The hacker also claims to have taken other undisclosed content, but, for the moment, Orange is the New Black is the big concern.
-The culprit is threatening to release the entire season early, unless Netflix pays a ransom to get the files back.
-Can Netflix afford to take the chance that authorities will nab the digital thief, before he has a chance to make good on his threat?
+Orange is the New Black is still some weeks away from the Season 5 premiere, but one hacker has had enough of waiting and claims to have stolen the entire season from Netflix’s servers.
+The hacker also claims to have taken other undisclosed content, but for the moment, Orange is the New Black is the big concern.
+The culprit is threatening to release the entire season early unless Netflix pays a ransom to get the files back.
+Can Netflix afford to take the chance that authorities will nab the digital thief before he has a chance to make good on his threat?

 Will Netflix Pay the Ransom for Orange is the New Black Season 5?

-Variety reports that the hacker responsible for breaching Netflix’s security and stealing season 5 of Orange is the New Black has been in contact with the company, following the theft.
+Variety reports that the hacker responsible for breaching Netflix’s security and stealing Season 5 of Orange is the New Black has been in contact with the company following the theft.
 The responsible party is requesting an unrevealed sum of money in exchange for the hit show’s new episodes.

 “We are aware of the situation.
 A production vendor used by several major TV studios had its security compromised and the appropriate law enforcement authorities are involved,” Netflix said in a statement.

 Under the guise of The Dark Overlord, the hacker has stolen a number of files relating to multiple television shows.
-According to reports, the first episode of Orange is the New Black‘s season 5 has already been uploaded to an unnamed file sharing site.
+According to reports, the first episode of Orange is the New Black‘s Season 5 has already been uploaded to an unnamed file sharing site.

 Netflix plans to release season 5 of Orange is the New Black on June 9.